Beyond Basics, Ex. 12-18

 Here, above, is the program that is to be downloaded to the sending brick, EV3-1.

-The first yellow brick resets the angle measure of motor C so that it reads zero degrees.
+The first yellow block resets the angle measure of motor C so that it reads zero degrees.
 Note that motors can act as sensors as well as motors, but that when used as sensors (as in this program) the motor must still be plugged into a motor port rather than a sensor port.

 Inside the loop a yellow motor rotation sensor block measures the angle of motor C (the right-hand wheel of the sender robot) and passes that angle value through a data wire which is connected to the 'message' input of the blue Messaging block.
 This block is in send>numeric mode and its receiving brick name parameter is set to 'EV3-2' since this is the name of the brick which will receive our message.
 Thus this program reads the angle of the motor and then sends this to the other brick as a Bluetooth message.
 This is repeated continuously because of the loop.